-Quantcast is a participant in the Digital Advertising Alliance (DAA) and committed to ensuring the data we analyze is fairly collected and used.
+Quantcast is a participant in both the Digital Advertising Alliance (DAA) and the European Interactive Digital Advertising Alliance (EDAA) and is committed to ensuring the data we analyze is fairly collected and used.
 We understand people are concerned about privacy, and we believe unwaveringly that consumers are entitled to both notice and choice across all interactive media platforms.
 Only through transparency can we all make informed choices.

 What exactly is PII?